darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 And go to working directory /code

-if u did everything right, interface will be showing ability to run specific tests in debug mode like we did previously And u can also launch web server by using button from Debug menu on the left with selection of "Python: Django"
+if u did everything right, interface will be showing ability to run specific tests in debug mode like we did previously.
+And u can also launch web server by using button from Debug menu on the left with selection of "Python: Django"
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/docker3.png)